 Martin grew up watching animated films, such as “The Last Unicorn,” “The Flight of Dragons” and reading comic strips like “Calvin and Hobbes.”

 One of Martin’s biggest influences is Osamu Tezuka, creator of “Astro Boy” and often called the God of Manga.
-Her recent favorite is the comic series “Elfquest,” written and drawn by Mary and Richard Pini, which heavily influenced her own style.
+Her recent favorite is the comic series “Elfquest,” written and drawn by Wendy and Richard Pini, which heavily influenced her own style.
 She has little interest in mainstream superhero comics, but has several indie favorites